avaneev/biteopt/README.md

-(excluding several ill-defined and overly simple functions, and including several complex functions, use `test2.cpp` to run the test) this method's success rate is >93% while the average number of objective function evaluations is ~400.
+(excluding several ill-defined and overly simple functions, and including several complex functions, use `test2.cpp` to run the test) this method's success rate is >93% while the average number of objective function evaluations is ~370.

 At least in these comparisons, this method performs better than plain CMA-ES which is also a well-performing stochastic optimization method.
-As of version 2021.1, BiteOpt's "solvability" is on par with CMA-ES on synthetic function sets that involve random coordinate axis rotations and offsets (e.g.
-[BBOB suite](http://coco.gforge.inria.fr/)).
-BiteOptDeep (e.g. with M=6) even
-outperforms CMA-ES in "solvability".
+As of version 2021.1, BiteOpt's "solvability" exceeds CMA-ES on synthetic function sets that involve random coordinate axis rotations and offsets (e.g. [BBOB suite](http://coco.gforge.inria.fr/)).
+BiteOptDeep (e.g. with M=6) considerably outperforms CMA-ES in "solvability".

 As a matter of sport curiosity, BiteOpt is able to solve in reasonable time almost all functions proposed in classic academic literature on global